mando222/killrvideo-webv2/README.md

 <br/>
 Run `npm run server-start`.
 <br/>
-For dev you can watch the files in real time by running the above along with `npm run server-start` in a new terminal.
+For dev you can watch the files in real time by running the above along with `npm run dev` in a new terminal.
 <br/>

 The app runs on localhost:8080